hrautila/glme/README.md

-## GLME - Gob Like Message Encoding
+## GLME - A Binary Gob Like Message Encoding

-GLME is library for descriping messages as C-structures, encoding them to binary format and decoding the transmitted values from the binary byte stream.
-The binary format is based on the GOB encoding and its predefined types.
-Encoded messages are not self-descriping.
-Messages are sent as a pair (LENGTH, STRUCT).
-LENGTH is the length, in bytes, of the encoded struct stream.
-The STRUCT is a pair (ID, FIELDS) where ID is a signed integer uniquely identifying the struct type.
-The FIELDS element is a sequence of (delta, value) pairs.
-Each value is sent using the standard encoding for its type, If a field has the zero value for its type, it is omitted from the transmission.
-Delta is the index offset from the previous structure field to this field.
-If delta is greater than one fields have been omitted from the encoded stream.
-End of the type is indicated with zero delta value.

-Messages are descripted as standard C structures.
-Message or structure type spesific encoding and decoding functions are written with GLME helper macros.
-Fields may be basic C-types - signed or unsigned ints, single or double precision floating point numbers, fixed size vectors, variable size strings, arrays of base types, embedded structs, pointers to structs or non-cyclic data structures (like linked list, binary trees).
+GLME encoded stream is an adapted GOB stream where each data element is preceded by its type, expressed in terms of small set of predefined types.
+Pointers are not encoded, but the things they point to are.
+Compound types (structures) are identified by user selected unique positive numbers.
+See file ENCODING for more information and examples in test directory.

+Library supports encoding all basic types, strings, byte arrays, arrays of basic types, structure, arrays of structures, acyclic data structures (like linked list) and to some extend also cyclic data structures (like double linked list).

 ## Using